AdobeDocs/workfront.en/help/classic/administration-and-setup/customize-workfront/brand-workfront/brand-your-workfront-instance.md

 1. Click **Save**.

-### Add a background color and image to the login screen
+### Add a background color and image to the login screen {#add-a-background-color-and-image-to-the-login-screen}

 You can include up to 20 background JPG, JPEG, or PNG images.
 When multiple images are uploaded, images cycle though each time a user refreshes the login page.